 Sabino Canyon Recreation Area is a gorgeous destination in the Sonoran Desert that is often overlooked by visitors (but well-loved by locals).
 Situated 2 hours southeast of Phoenix, the canyon features soaring mountains and deep canyons that are great fun to explore.

 The best way to reach Sabino Canyon from Phoenix is by car.
-There is an $8 fee to park at Sabino Canyon Recreation Area, with weekly and annual rates available.
+There is an $8 fee to park at Sabino Canyon Recreation Area, with weekly and annual rates.
 Due to its desert climate, the best time to explore the canyon is from September to April.
-Visitors should avoid hiking in the summer months unless in the evening or early morning and should always carry a map.
+Avoid hiking in the summer months unless in the evening or early morning and should always carry a map.

 Contributed by Katy from A Rambling Unicorn